dotnet/dotnet-docker/samples/aspnetapp/README.md

 You can improve startup performance by using [Ready to Run compilation](https://github.com/dotnet/runtime/blob/master/docs/design/coreclr/botr/readytorun-overview.md) for your application.
 You can do this by setting the `PublishReadyToRun` property, which will take affect when you publish an application.
 This is what the `-trim` samples do (they are explained shortly).

-You can add this property in two ways:
+You can add the `PublishReadyToRun` property in two ways:

-- Set the property to your profile file, as: `<PublishReadyToRun>true</PublishReadyToRun>'
+- Set it in your project file, as: `<PublishReadyToRun>true</PublishReadyToRun>`
-- Set the property on the command line, as:  `/p:PublishReadToRun=true`
+- Set it on the command line, as:  `/p:PublishReadToRun=true`

-The default `Dockerfile` that come with the sample doesn't use Ready to Run compilation because the application is too small to warrant it.
-The majority of the startup benefit available comes from .NET Core libraries -- which are Ready to Run compiled -- since they make up the bulk of the IL code that is executed in an application.
+The default `Dockerfile` that come with the sample doesn't use R2R compilation because the application is too small to warrant it.
+The bulk of the IL code that is executed in this sample application is within the .NET Core libraries, which are already R2R compiled.

 ## Build an image optimized for size